benycode/doctrine-logger/README.md

 ## Usage

-Then you are setting up Doctrine EntityManager setup logger (in example i'm using DI):
+Then you are setting up Doctrine EntityManager setup logger (in an example i'm using DI):

 ```php
 EntityManager::class => static function (ContainerInterface $container): EntityManager {